preservim/vim-lexical/README.markdown

 > Building on Vim’s spell-check and thesaurus/dictionary completion

 Though principally used as a editor for code, Vim flirts with those of us editing documentation and prose by providing spell-check as well as completion capabilities using both dictionary and thesaurus files.

 While we can configure these settings in our `.vimrc` files, we often need more granular control, where defaults are leveraged and configuration is applied by file type.
 This plugin fills that gap.

 ## Installation

-Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.
+Best Installed using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

 ## Configuration